 How to Find the Best Deals on Car Leases

-Even now that you know the basic differences between leasing and buying, you still have some research to do.
+Even now that you know the basic differences between leasing and buying, you still have some research to do about which is better.
 Actually going through the process requires some patience, a little negotiation skill and finding out as much about the market as you can.

 Is It Cheaper to Lease or Buy a Car At a Dealership?